VeraLukashina/Ya_study_ML_projects_RU/README.md

+# Age Prediction Using Computer Vision

+This project aims to develop a computer vision system to estimate the approximate age of customers based on their photos taken in a retail environment.

+The goal of the project is to build and train a neural network model that reliably predicts customer age.

 # Carsharing Vehicle Accident Risk Assessment System

 This project aims to explore the feasibility of predicting car accidents based on historical data from a specific region.
 The client is a carsharing company.